artigraph/artigraph/src/arti/annotations/README.md

 # Annotations

-An Annotation is a piece of human knowledge associated with an Artifact.
+An Annotation is a piece of human knowledge associated with an Artifact or a Producer.